Skip to main content

 • Event-driven pipelines

-• CLI-first — your agent deploys with coho deploy, no dashboard needed
+• CLI-first — deploy with coho deploy, no dashboard needed

 • Sub-5-second deploys for rapid iteration